afqueiruga/dolfin/README.rst

 DOLFIN
 ======

+This is afq's fork of dolfin.
+It contains a few extra routines for fetching data from multiple cells to facilitate assembling over contact integrals, which is in my `BroadcastAssembler` module.
+The changes are isolated on the woefully nondescript `debugging` brach.

 DOLFIN is the C++/Python interface of FEniCS, providing a consistent PSE (Problem Solving Environment) for ordinary and partial differential equations.